montezdesousa/OpenBBTerminal/openbb_terminal/core/addin/README.md

 `=OBB("stocks.fa.income", "TSLA")`
 `=OBB("forex.load", "EUR", "USD", "d", "1day", "2023-01-01")`

 Note: It should be possible to launch the server by clicking "Launch COM server" icon on the OpenBB ribbon.
-To do that and avoiding step 1. of the list above you can open the VBA developer tools and change the path in the module "RibbonMyAddin" with the path to the OpenBBTerminal.exe.
+To do that and avoiding step 1. of the list above (1.
+Open the OpenBBTer...) you can open the VBA developer tools and change the path in the module "RibbonMyAddin" with the path to the OpenBBTerminal.exe.
 In the future it should be possible to change this path in the GUI directly.
 `Shell "cmd.exe /K [Full path to]\OpenBBTerminal.exe --server"`